Avoiding London is the best gift Trump could have given Theresa May

 Nic Robertson is CNN's international diplomatic editor.
 The opinions in this article belong to the author.

-(CNN) — President Donald Trump's decision not to visit London next month to open the new US Embassy may be a relief to beleaguered British Prime Minister Theresa May.
+President Donald Trump's decision not to visit London next month to open the new US Embassy may be a relief to beleaguered British Prime Minister Theresa May.

 Trump declared the closure of the old US Embassy in the heart of London's swanky Mayfair district a bad move by his predecessor: "the Obama Administration having sold perhaps the best located and finest embassy in London for 'peanuts,' only to build a new one in an off location for 1.2 billion dollars.
 Bad deal.
 Wanted me to cut ribbon-NO!"